AlexAlik/google_api_app/README.md

-# google_api_app
-App for getting the data from Google Sheets Api and updating DB with it.

 Hello!

-INSTRUCTIONS FOR STARTING THE APP:
+INSTRUCTIONS FOR STARTING THIS APP:

 1) download the archive "google_api_app"
 2) install packages from requirements.txt using the following commands: